SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 1. Within this, create a directory `.well-known` if it doesn't already exist, and upload/create your spec files here.
 This will usually require root privilege on your server.

-1. Add `location` blocks to your config to declare the spec files on your tracking domain, which will allow Android to [autoverify](#autoverify).
+1. Add `location` blocks to your config to declare the spec files on your tracking domain, which will allow Android to [auto-verify](#auto-verify).
 Here is a complete example, including the engagement-tracking `proxy-pass` block done in step 1.

     ```
     server {